|Elliott Sound Products||Project 163|

 Of course, you can also use an Arduino, Raspberry Pi, Beaglebone, or any other micro to control the relays.
 With any of the advanced options, you'll be able to control a lot more than a few relays.
 However, in the case of DIY equipment, it's normally expected to work forever after it's been built.
 The more 'smart' functions you have, the less likely it becomes that your preamp can be repaired once the micros, LCD panels, digital pots or other parts become obsolete.
 Of course, they may work flawlessly for many years, but once they're gone, they really are gone.

-Start: output(channel) = 1 ;at power on channel 1 is selected loop: if button1 = 1 then ;move to the next input (increment) output(channel) = 0 ;turn off old channel channel = channel + 1 ;increment channel number output(channel) = 1 ;turn on new channel end if if button2 = 1 then ;move to the previous input (decrement) output(channel) = 0 ;turn off old channel channel = channel - 1 ;decrement channel number output(channel) = 1 ;turn on new channel end if delay(500) ;500 millisecond delay goto loop
+Start: channel = 1 ;select first channel output(channel) = 1 ;at power on channel 1 is selected loop: if button1 = 1 then ;move to the next output (increment) output(channel) = 0 ;turn off old channel channel = channel + 1 ;increment channel number output(channel) = 1 ;turn on new channel end if if button2 = 1 then ;move to the previous output (decrement) output(channel) = 0 ;turn off old channel channel = channel - 1 ;decrement channel number output(channel) = 1 ;turn on new channel end if delay(500) ;500 millisecond delay goto loop

 There is also nothing to prevent silliness from happening if both buttons are pressed at the same time.
 With the pseudo code shown, there will be no net change, because the next then previous channel will be selected, leaving everything where it was (but perhaps with some relay clicking).
 This article is not about writing the code, as that's something that the constructor has to sort out.